DDVVPP/GitNote/README.md

 **Set Up Environment Variables**

 For a few specific applications, we require environment variables.
-Create .env.local file in the root of your project.
+Create .env file in the root of your project.

 ```env
 DB_URL=""